- What is Consolidated Billing?

 The Amazon Tax Exemption Program will allow customers to proactively take advantage of their tax exempt status when purchasing services and products from Amazon Web Services, Inc. In order to establish and maintain your tax exempt status, you must provide us with a valid tax exemption certificate for the state(s) where you are located, and update your certificate on a periodic basis in accordance with state laws and/or our Terms & Conditions.

-At this time we are only accepting certificates for purchases on aws.amazon.com from Amazon Web Services, Inc. and only for the states of AZ, CA, CT, IN, MA, NJ, NV, NC, OH, PA, TN, TX, WA, WI, and WV.
+At this time we are only accepting certificates for purchases on aws.amazon.com from Amazon Web Services, Inc. and only for the states of AZ, CA, CT, KY, IN, MA, ND, NJ, NV, NC, OH, PA, SC, TN, TX, WA, WI, and WV.

 Log into your AWS account and select “My Account” to access the Amazon Tax Exemption Program.